 This dress and grooming code was designed to be fair, simple, and easy to comply with.
-Please cooperate with
+Please cooperate with our efforts to make our school a safe environment.

 The only exceptions to the requirement of the standard dress code are as follows: